kharikri/CarND-Path-Planning-Project/README.md

    * If no lanes are available to change, Ego will match the speed of the car ahead with a clearance of 30m
    * If the car ahead is much slower than Ego and comes dangerously close (less than 10m) to Ego, Ego will rapidly drop the speed to a complete stop with minimum jerk.
 No attempt is made to change lanes

-Here is the video of Ego making an entire lap (4.32 miles) without an incident.
+[Here](https://youtu.be/ydS2FFMabEM) is the video of Ego making an entire lap (4.32 miles) without an incident.
+[Here](https://youtu.be/sykf8N0AoP0) is another example where Ego is caught in heavy traffic resulting in several instances of hard stops.

 ## Reflection